 Sarah grew up on a farm in the small town of Gowen, Michigan.
 Her mother, also a painter, inspired her and her brother’s love of art from an early age.
 As a kid, Sarah would hitchhike several hours into Chicago to go to the museums and look at art.
 She was never drawn to realism but recalls how deeply moved the brush strokes of abstract painters made her feel.

 “I was so drawn to Monet and Van Gogh as a kid.
 I would spend hours in the museums just to sit and study the color and texture of their paintings.” -Sarah Stob

 Sarah’s childhood was disheartening, her father had a stuttering impairment and often yelled because it was the only way he could communicate clearly.
 She explains, “as a kid, I thought that he was always angry and disappointed with me.
-As an adult, I realized that his yelling was due to his frustration of expressing his thoughts verbally.”
+As an adult, I realized that his yelling was due to his frustration with expressing his thoughts verbally.”

 Sarah’s mother struggled with mental health issues, she explains “when mom was in a good place she was the nicest most healing person you could be around.”
 Her mom often kicked her out of the house during blackout moments requiring her to stay with neighbors and family members.
 At the age of 14, she moved out on her own supporting herself by selling her art in local coffee shops, at art fairs, and in boutiques.
 Forced to grow up fast, at 19 she bought her first home, married, and divorced soon after.

 Later Sarah remarried and relocated to Tennessee when her husband accepted a new job in Nashville.
 She pursued phycology at Belmont University receiving her Master’s degree in social work with a desire to understand mental health concerns.
 She wanted to learn the cause of her mother’s issues and how she could help.
 Although she has never been able to gain personal clarity, today her mom is doing much better.